 *As not all PuroClean offices offer biohazard cleaning services, please contact the PuroClean home office at 1-800-775-7876 to help you find a PuroClean location that may be able to help you.

 Cleaning and application of hospital grade cleaners of frequently touched objects and surfaces are the suggested actions to help prevent the spread of respiratory diseases, like coronavirus.
-Since any surface can be re-contaminated following cleaning, and because COVID-19 is also spread person-to-person, PuroClean’s cleaning services cannot be guaranteed to prevent the spread of coronavirus.
+We cannot guarantee PuroClean’s cleaning services to prevent the spread of coronavirus.
+This is because the virus can re-contaminate any surface clean surface at a later time.
+Furthermore, contact and exposure from person-to-person are how the virus spreads.
 Visit the Centers for Disease Control and Prevention (https://www.cdc.gov/coronavirus/2019-ncov/index.html) for more information regarding coronavirus, its spread, and prevention.

 Biohazards are any biological contaminants such as those found in sewage, mold, or any viral or bacterial contamination such as MRSA.
 Biohazards also include toxins found in decaying organisms, as well as [...]